Placements in Residential Care

 This procedure applies to all placements of Looked After children in residential care.

-See Decision to Look After and Care Planning for procedures relating to the initial decision to look after a child, and the drafting and approval of the Care Plan and other essential documentation.
+See Decision to Look After Procedure and Care Planning Procedure for procedures relating to the initial decision to look after a child, and the drafting and approval of the Care Plan and other essential documentation.

 NOTE: from September 2021, looked after children under 16 years of age cannot be accommodated in unregulated independent or semi-independent placements.
 See Placements in Other Arrangements Procedure.